pchiorean/Indentz/README.md

 Sets some preferences for the active document.
 You should customize them to your workflow by editing the script.
 Unfortunately the preferences are scattered in so many places that it's difficult for me to guide you – but [this](https://www.indesignjs.de/extendscriptAPI/indesign-latest/) will definitely help.

-_Note:_ Many scripts in this collection assume these settings as defaults because they suit _my_ environment – e.g., trying to scale a locked object/guide the script will fail for you but not for me, because I have **Prevent Selection of Locked Objects** enabled.
+Many scripts in this collection assume these settings as defaults because they suit _my_ environment – e.g., trying to scale a locked object/guide the script will fail for you but not for me, because I have **Prevent Selection of Locked Objects** enabled.

-<details><summary><strong>Click here for details</strong></summary>
+<details><summary><strong>Preferences</strong></summary>

 **Application:**
 > **Preferences ‣ General:** Prevent Selection of Locked Objects\